Kingdom Hearts: Birth by Sleep

 - Rewards for the Crown Sticker albums have been modified.

-- All Unversed have been recolored, similarly to the Heartless in previous Final Mixes.
+- All Unversed have been recolored, similarly to the Heartless in previous Final Mix re-releases of the game.

 - A new Command Style, Rhythm Mixer, has been added for all characters.